JEEVANBG/GitActions/README.md

-# GitActions raised a pull request two
+# GitActions raised a pull request to check titile